 The Aspen Institute

-View the webcast of the ceremony at 12:30 p.m.
-ET on May 20, 2014 at www.aspeninstitute.org/live and participate via Twitter by following @GLCRHresolve and #ResolveAward.
+Join the webcast on May 22 at www.aspeninstitute.org/live to watch the ceremony and participate via Twitter by following @GLCRHresolve and #ResolveAward.

 About The Aspen Institute

 The Global Leaders Council for Reproductive Health, established by The Aspen Institute in 2010, is composed of eighteen sitting and former heads of state, high-level policymakers and other leaders who build political leadership for increased financial and technical support for reproductive health.
 The Council works to revitalize political commitments to reproductive health by increasing awareness of reproductive health issues, supporting the effective use of donor resources, and championing policies dedicated to achieving universal access to reproductive health.
 Learn more at www.globalleaderscouncil.org.

 The Aspen Institute is an educational and policy studies organization based in Washington, DC.
 Its mission is to foster leadership based on enduring values and to provide a nonpartisan venue for dealing with critical issues.
 The Institute is based in Washington, DC; Aspen, Colorado; and on the Wye River on Maryland’s Eastern Shore.
 It also has offices in New York City and an international network of partners.
 For more information, visit www.aspeninstitute.org.